Blog-article-banner

 • Becoming an authorized user on someone else's credit card account.

-Varo Bank's Secured Card Option
+Varo Bank's Secured Credit Card

 Get started today or click to learn more about the Varo Believe Credit-Builder Card!

 1 Varo Believe is a secured credit card designed to help you build credit; however, a variety of factors impact your credit and not all factors are equally weighted.
 Building credit may take time and Varo Believe may be able to help when you consistently make on-time payments.
-2 After three months of timely payments on the Believe card and no late payments on other credit, Varo Customers who had an existing VantageScore® 3.0 credit, on average, saw an increase in that score of approximately 42 points.
-Individual results may vary, and some customers may not see a score increase.

 cta background texture